-How to Run a Silent Auction (Online and in-Person, Step-by-Step with Silent Auction Software)
+How to Run a Silent Auction with Charity Auction Software

 9 minutes

-What is a Silent Auction and how does it work?
+What is a Silent Auction?
+How do silent auctions work?

 A silent auction is a fundraising event where items or experiences are displayed for attendees to bid on through a written bid sheet.
 Bidders write down their name (or number if it's anonymous) and bid amount, and the highest bidder at the end of the designated time period wins the item.
 Silent auctions can be held both in-person and online, and often include a wide range of items donated by individuals or businesses to support a nonprofit organization.